pactus-project/pactus.org/website/learn/blockchain/block/index.md

 | Variant  | Absentees  |
 | 48 bytes | Signature  |

-- **Round** is the consensus round that this certificate issued.
+- **Round** is the consensus round in which this certificate was issued.
-- If a proposer failed to propose a block in one round, other validator change the proposer and increase the round number.
+  If a proposer fails to propose a block in one round, another validator takes over as the proposer, and the round number is increased.
-- **Committers** is the list of validators number in the committee for the current certificate.
+- **Committers** is the list of validator numbers in the committee for the current certificate..
-- **Absentees** is the list of validators that are absent in the committee
+- **Absentees** is the list of validator numbers that are absent in the committee.
-- **Signature** is the signature for the certificate that enures the majority of the committee members validate and
-- signed the proposed block
+- **Signature** is the signature for the certificate that ensures the majority of the committee members have validated and signed the proposed block.

 ## Transactions